-Since 1984, recruitment (e.g., the number of fish entering the population) estimates are influenced mainly by the fishery and survey catches-at-age, and averaged 109 million fish during 1984-2014.
-The 1999, 2006, and 2007 year classes are estimated to be the largest of the time series, at 222, 222, and 218 million age 0 fish.
+Since 1984, recruitment (e.g., the number of fish entering the population) estimates are influenced mainly by the fishery and survey catches-at-age, and averaged 136 million fish during 1984-2019.
+The 2006, 2007 and 2015 year classes are estimated to be the largest of the time series, at 255, 258, and 415 million age 0 fish.
 Below average recruitment occurred in 2017-2019.
 Stock biomass is projected to further decrease toward the target unless more above average year classes recruit to the stock in the short-term.

 Recreational angler with scup.
 Photo credit: Mark Terceiro, NMFS NEFSC.